ArlingtonCS/aps-hspc-2025-infrastructure/README.md

   into `domjudge.tar.gz` and put it in the `docker` directory of the `domjudge-packaging` repository
 - Then build the containers with the `build.sh` script
-- I will build and publish an arm64 and x86_64 version of this image so you don't have to build them
+- The docker images that were used this year (these are images I rebuilt for publishing but it's the same source and build process as this year) are public on [our GitHub](https://github.com/orgs/ArlingtonCS/packages).
+The images have both arm64 and amd64 support